Garlic Bread Focaccia

 Instructions

 - To a large mixing bowl, add all the ingredients in order as listed except the flour.
 Whisk together, then add the flour.
 Use a Danish dough hook or the neck of a wooden spoon to mix for at least 1 minute until the dough is wet and sticky.
-This is the most work you'll do for this recipe.
-Then, cover with a tea towel and allow the dough to rest for 10 minutes.Note: This recipe uses sea salt, which has larger, coarser grains compared to fine table salt.
+Cover with a tea towel and allow the dough to rest for 10 minutes.Note: Instant yeast can mixed directly with dry ingredients and active dry yeast must be dissolved in warm liquid first to be "activated" before use.
+Measure out water from the recipe, stir in the active yeast with a pinch of sugar.
+Let it sit for 5-10 minutes until its foamy or bubbly.
+Note: This recipe uses sea salt, which has larger, coarser grains compared to fine table salt.
 This affects the quantity of salt and the saltiness in the bread.
-If you don't have sea salt, reduce the salt measurement to 2 teaspoons.500 ml warm water, 1 Tablespoon sea salt, 1 Tablespoon sugar, 2 teaspoons instant dry yeast, 1 Tablespoon olive oil, 550 g bread flour
+If you don't have sea salt, reduce the salt measurement to 2 teaspoons.500 ml warm water, 1 Tablespoon sea salt , 1 Tablespoon sugar, 2 teaspoons instant dry yeast (7 grams), 1 Tablespoon olive oil, 550 g bread flour

 - Once the dough has rested for 10 minutes, it's time for the stretch and folds.
-For this recipe, I have recently adapted two types of stretches.
-See "Everything Bagel Focaccia" recipe for more thorough, step by step photos of these two stretches.STRETCH AND FOLD METHOD: This is the first type of stretch.
+For this recipe, I have recently adapted these two types of stretches below.
+See blog post above for step by step photos of these two stretches.STRETCH AND FOLD METHOD: This is the first type of stretch.
 First, wet your hands before proceeding as it will make it easier to handle the dough.
 Work your way around the dough like you are looking at clock.
 Perform a fold at 12, 3, 6 and 9 o’clock by pulling the dough up and over to the other side of the bowl.
 Cover with a tea towel for 10 minutes.

-- Coat the entire focaccia and bowl with oil, about 3 Tablespoons.
+- Coat the entire focaccia and bowl with drizzle of oil, about 3 Tablespoons.
 Cover the bowl with plastic wrap and a tea towel.
 Let it rise in a warm spot at room temperature for at least 1 to 1½ hours or in the refrigerator for 4 to 12 hours.
-I prefer the longer, refrigeration rise.
-This yields the biggest bubbles and most flavor.
-Read more about my alternative rising schedules in this blog post.

 - Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
 Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
 For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.